The Military’s 'Readiness' Scam Worked Again

 All this hand-wringing is happening about a ground force that, after nearly two decades of war, is highly experienced and primed — and largely back at home; a Navy that is larger than any other navy in the world and the only one with global reach; an Air Force that is larger and more technologically advanced than any other, flying, bombing, tanking, airlifting globally.
 America’s is the only military that has global basing, logistics, communications, transportation, and intelligence; nobody else, not the Chinese and certainly not the Russians, comes even close.
 But this is Washington, where the policy and analytical sheep gather under one tree to be safe from the storm of political criticism.
 The British novelist Lawrence Durrell comes to mind: “How nugatory and how glum / The endomorphs of scholarship / Like hippos on a sinking ship / Stand bum to silly bum.”
 (Just replace scholarship with politics and the comparison is apt.)

 So, on what will the Pentagon spend this largesse?
 The last time the Pentagon got this kind of fiscal bump-up — in 1981-1982 under Reagan — bureaucrats and military officers were reaching into desk drawers to dust off plans they never thought would be funded.
-As Reagan might have said, “There they go again.
+As Reagan might have said, “There they go again.”

 There is now a lot of discussion of funding going into training, equipment maintenance, and repair personnel.
 But the big bucks, according to the Pentagon’s own briefing, will go into conventional military equipment.
 That means more F-35s and F-18s than planned, a new presidential helicopter, Navy surveillance planes and destroyers, Marine helicopters, space launch rockets, tank modifications, another Army multipurpose vehicle, and a joint tactical vehicle the Army, Marines, and Air Force can all use.
 Basically, the services will soon have shiny new hardware.